More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics

 \section{Acknowledgments}

-The authors thank Joshua Schraiber and Brian Trippe for useful discussions.
-Federico Camerlenghi and Stefano Favaro received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 817257.
-Federico Camerlenghi and Stefano Favaro gratefully acknowledge the financial support from the Italian Ministry of Education, University and Research (MIUR), ``Dipartimenti di Eccellenza" grant 2018--2022.
-Lorenzo Masoero and Tamara Broderick were supported in part by DARPA, the CSAIL-MSR Trustworthy AI Initiative, an NSF CAREER Award, a Sloan Research Fellowship, and ONR.
+The authors are grateful to the Editor, the Associate Editor, and two anonymous Referees for their comments, corrections, and suggestions, which have greatly improved the paper.
+The results shown in the present paper are in whole or part based upon data generated by the TCGA Research Network.
+The authors thank Boyu Ren, Joshua Schraiber, Michael Hoffman, and Brian Trippe for useful discussions and comments.
+The authors are also grateful to Boyu Ren for help working with the gnomAD dataset.
+Federico Camerlenghi and Stefano Favaro received funding from the European Research Council under the European Union's Horizon 2020 research and innovation programme under grant agreement No 817257, and the Italian Ministry of Education, University and Research, ``Dipartimenti di Eccellenza" grant 2018--2022.
+Lorenzo Masoero and Tamara Broderick were supported in part by the DARPA I2O LwLL program, the CSAIL-MSR Trustworthy AI Initiative, an NSF CAREER Award, a Sloan Research Fellowship, and ONR.